Ready to say goodbye to student loan debt for good? Learn More

 In addition to taking a credit counseling class before filing bankruptcy in New Hampshire, you have to take a financial management course after you file your case with the court.
 If you don’t complete this requirement the court won’t enter a discharge in your case.
 There are many state-approved providers, so you can choose the option that works best for you.

-You must complete the course within 60 days after your 341 meeting.
+You must complete the course within 60 days after your 341 meeting and send a copy of your certificate to the court.
 If you don’t, the court can close your case without entering the discharge.
 A lot of people take the course before the 341 meeting.
 That way, when they’re done with the meeting, they know they have completed the requirements for filing Chapter 7 in New Hampshire.

 Attend Your 341 Meeting